-Many, if not most, Seventh-day Adventists are unaware of Ellen White’s endorsement of massage, both in her writings and in her own life.
-She taught that massage was part of the medical missionary work, and part of a healthy lifestyle.
+Many Seventh-day Adventists are unaware that Ellen White believed in the health benefits of massage.
+Both in her writings and through her personal example, she taught that massage was part of the medical missionary work and part of a healthy lifestyle.

-In the June 1, 1873, edition of the “Health Reformer,” White wrote that because women no longer engaged in the domestic labor their ancestors had had to perform, massage “really is a necessity now.”
+In the June 1, 1873, edition of the “Health Reformer,” White wrote that because women no longer engaged in strenuous domestic labor, as our ancestors once did, massage is a necessity now:

 White taught that massage can be “a great advantage” for a class of people who are too ill for autonomous exercise; however, even sick people should not lean on massage to the exclusion of exercise: